Altitude training in Whistler, BC

 Runners heading out, warmly dressed in 4 degree F. temperatures.

 I was one of sixteen people who went to breakfast at Italia Trattoria, pictured below, after a five-mile run.
-However, because I suffered a minor calf muscle tear a week earlier, I walked with another attendee, Eric Cameron, who’s also recovering from an injury.
+Because I’d suffered a calf muscle tear a week earlier, I walked with another attendee, Eric Cameron, who’s also recovering from an injury.

-runners eat3Things started off fairly well for me.
-I didn’t cause a dishslide by tilting the table as I sat, and when I took a sip of orange juice, none dribbled onto my shirt.
-However, I dropped my napkin on the floor under the table, and when I reached for it, I bonked my head on the table, causing a clatter of dishes and silverware.
-Nothing fell or broke, and I laughed it off as most of the restaurant’s patrons stared at me.
+runners eat3Things started off well for me.
+I avoided things that have happened in the past, like causing a dishslide by tilting the table when sitting, and dribbling juice onto my shirt when taking a sip.
+However, I dropped my napkin on the floor under the table, and when I reached for it, I really bonked my head on the table, causing a clatter of dishes and silverware.
+Nothing broke, so I laughed it off as most of the restaurant’s patrons stared at me.

-Only later did I realize I committed a minor faux pas.
-In the photo below, I’m wearing my coat and cap, which I failed to remove the whole time I was there.
-I also discovered that Lensa Etana, with the purple coat, and Julie Wilson, who’s sitting across from her, put their coats on to support me, lending credibility to restaurant coat-wearing as if I were trying to start a new trend.
+Later, I realized I committed a minor faux pas.
+I failed to remove my cap and coat the whole time I was there.
+I discovered that Lensa Etana, with the purple coat, and Julie Wilson, who’s sitting across from her, put their coats on to support me, lending credibility to restaurant coat-wearing as if I were trying to start a new trend.

 It didn’t take the manager ten seconds to come to the table, tell me he’d had enough, and point at the door.
 Leaving my spilled food untouched, I walked out of the morgue-like restaurant.